2017 Bio / Mary Z Cox

 Her music has been played on National Public Radio’s, “Thistle & Shamrock”, “All Songs Considered,” Pandora World Music Genome, & the BBC.

-Tunes from “Girl With the Banjo Tattoo”, “A Secret Life Of Banjo”, & “Vintage Banjo” were selected to soundtrack an upcoming Canadian documentary on immigration.
+Tunes from “Girl With the Banjo Tattoo”, “A Secret Life Of Banjo”, & “Vintage Banjo” were selected to soundtrack a Canadian documentary on immigration.

-Mary Z has taught clawhammer banjo for over a decade at the John C. Campbell Folk School in North Carolina as well banjo workshops at the Earl Scruggs Center in Shelby, NC, Florida Folk Festival, Wood N” Strings in Tenn., the Lagniappe Dulcimer Fete, Suwannee Banjo Camp, Sunshine State Music Camp, Will McLean Festival, Florida Old Time Banjo Camp, and in Charlotte, NC, Brevard, NC, Charleston, SC, Albuquerque, NM, & Pasadena, CA.
+Mary Z has taught clawhammer banjo for over a decade at the John C. Campbell Folk School in North Carolina as well banjo workshops at the Earl Scruggs Center in Shelby, NC, Florida Folk Festival, Banjo Fun Days in PA, Wood N” Strings in Tenn., the Lagniappe Dulcimer Fete, Suwannee Banjo Camp, Sunshine State Music Camp, Will McLean Festival, Florida Old Time Banjo Camp, and in Charlotte, NC, Brevard, NC, Charleston, SC, Albuquerque, NM, & Pasadena, CA.

-Mary Z. shares her home with 16 banjos, 3 guitars, 2 ukuleles, 8 mountain dulcimers, 2 basset hounds & one growling old man.
+Mary Z. shares her home with 14 banjos, 3 guitars, 2 ukuleles, 8 mountain dulcimers, Elvis the basset hound, & one growling old man.
 Her motto is:

 “If you suspect you need a new banjo or any fine acoustic instrument at all—you do.
 Trust your musical instincts.
 If an instrument calls to you to buy it, don’t fight destiny.
 It was meant to be.”